Code-Insights-Initiative/code-insights-initiative.github.io/README.md

 * It is highly desirable if `shepherds` are willing to impart knowledge through occasional video calls.
 This will help a larger group of `apprentices` benefit as against depending solely on individual reviews.

 ## Workflows
+TBD

 # Additional links

+* [Story behind the initiative](background.md): This is my story leading to starting this initiative.
+Would love to hear more stories that led to people joining this initiative.
+Contributions are welcome, we will publish them here.